kekyo/chibicc-cil-toolchain/README.md

 By arbitrarily adjusting the offset, we can reproduce the union type in the C language.

+Note: To use the value array type, references to the type `System.ValueType` must be resolved.
+Add a reference to `mscorlib.dll` or `System.Private.CoreLib.dll`.

 ### Explicitly location information

 The file and location directive will produce sequence points into debugging information.